Bridging Explainability and Embeddings: BEE Aware of Spuriousness: Experimental Setup

 \section{Experimental Setup}

-\textbf{Foundation models (FM)} We used mGTE (gte-large-en-v1.5~\cite{mgte}) for text embeddings in CivilComments~\cite{civilcomments}, and OpenAI CLIP ViT-L/14~\cite{radford2021learning} for text and images otherwise.
+\textbf{Foundation models (FM)} We used mGTE (gte-large-en-v1.5~\citep{mgte}) for text embeddings in CivilComments, and OpenAI CLIP ViT-L/14 for text and images otherwise.

-\textbf{Concept extraction} For the image classification task, we first use the GIT-Large ~\cite{wang2022git} captioning model (trained on MSCOCO~\cite{mscoco}) to obtain descriptions of the dataset's images.
-Next, we extract concepts from the captions (or directly from the text samples for the text classification task), using YAKE~\cite{yake} keyword extractor, taking the top $256$ n-grams for $n=3, 5$.
+\textbf{Concept extraction} For the image classification task, we first use the GIT-Large ~\citep{wang2022git} captioning model (trained on MSCOCO~\citep{mscoco}) to obtain descriptions of the dataset's images.
+Next, we extract concepts from the captions (or directly from the text samples for the text classification task), using YAKE~\citep{yake} keyword extractor, taking the top $256$ n-grams for $n=3, 5$.
+These keywords make up the set of concepts $C_{all}$.

-\textbf{Concepts filtering} We use Llama-3.1-8B-Instruct~\cite{dubey2024llama} to remove class instances from the concepts extracted at the previous step.
-We also apply a post-processing based on WordNet~\cite{wordnet} to catch obvious class instances that the LLM might miss.
-For each class we specify a word used to search for synsets in the WordNet~\cite{wordnet} hierarchy (\eg \textit{bird} for Waterbirds) and then remove individual words that match with any hyponym or hypernym of those synsets.
+\textbf{Concept filtering} We use Llama-3.1-8B-Instruct~\citep{dubey2024llama} to remove class instances from the concepts extracted at the previous step.
+We also apply a post-processing based on WordNet~\citep{wordnet} to catch obvious class instances that the LLM might miss.
+For each class we specify a word used to search for synsets in WordNet (\eg \textit{bird} for Waterbirds) and then remove words that match with any of their hyponyms or hypernyms.
+The complete details are in Appx.~\ref{appx:filtering}.

-\textbf{Training} We train the linear layer on $L_{2}$ normalized embeddings extracted by the FM, using PyTorch's~\cite{pytorch} AdamW~\cite{loshchilov2019decoupledweightdecayregularization} optimizer with a learning rate of $1e-4$, weight decay of $1e-5$ and batch size of $1024$.
+\textbf{Training} We train the linear layer on $L_{2}$ normalized embeddings extracted by the FM, using PyTorch's~\citep{pytorch} AdamW~\citep{loshchilov2019decoupledweightdecayregularization} optimizer with a learning rate of $1e-4$, weight decay of $1e-5$ and batch size of $1024$.
 We use the cross entropy loss with balanced class weights as the objective.
-The weights of the layer are normalized after each update and we use CLIP's \cite{radford2021learning} temperature to scale the logits.
+The weights of the layer are normalized after each update and we use CLIP's temperature ($\tau=100$) to scale the logits for each dataset and encoder.
 We use the validation set's class-balanced accuracy for model selection and early stopping.
+No explicit upper limit on the number of epochs is set.
+For the GroupDRO experiment in Section~\ref{sub:exp_training_reg} we use $\eta=1e-2$.